MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L06_Deploying_Docker_containers_to_Azure_App_Service_web_apps.md

 #### Task 2: Import and run the CD pipeline

-In this task, you will import and run the CI pipeline.
+In this task, you will import and run the CD pipeline.

 1. Go to **Pipelines>Pipelines**
 2. Click on **New pipeline** button
-3. Select **Azure Repos Git (Yaml)**
+3. Select **Azure Repos Git (YAML)**
 4. Select the **eShopOnWeb** repository
 5. Select **Existing Azure Pipelines YAML File**
 6. Select the **/.ado/eshoponweb-cd-webapp-docker.yml** file then click on **Continue**
 7. In the YAML pipeline definition, customize:
-   - **YOUR-SUBSCRIPTION-ID** with your Azure subscription id.
+   - **YOUR-SUBSCRIPTION-ID** with your Azure subscription ID.
    - **rg-az400-container-NAME** with the resource group name defined before in the lab.

 8. Click on **Save and Run** and wait for the pipeline to execute successfully.

     > **Note**: The deployment may take a few minutes to complete.

-    The CI definition consists of the following tasks:
+    The CD definition consists of the following tasks:
     - **Resources**: It downloads the repository files that will be used in the following tasks.
     - **AzureResourceManagerTemplateDeployment**: Deploys the Azure App Service using bicep template.
     - **AzureResourceManagerTemplateDeployment**: Add role assignment using Bicep